HemaLearnDev/GitHubLetterFrequency/README.md

 # GitHubLetterFrequency

-GitHubLetterFrequency is a .NET Core console application designed to analyze the letter frequency in the files of a specified GitHub repository.
+GitHubLetterFrequency is a .NET Core console application designed to analyze the letter frequency in the files of a specified GitHub repository lodash/lodash.
 This tool uses the Octokit library to interact with the GitHub API and fetch repository contents.

 ## Features